What is a Geographical Indication?

 Why should I go for Copyright Protection?

 Most of the artists and publishers often think whether it is worthwhile to go for copyright protection for their literary or artistic work.
-Below are some of the advantages of copyright protection which will help then figure out the importance of copyright protection.
+Below are some benefits of copyright protection which will help to figure out the importance of copyright protection.

-Trademark protection cannot be granted to every mark, logo etc. In order to receive a trademark protection, it must fulfill the various criteria.
-Each country has different criteria for providing the trademark protection.
-However, some commonly followed criteria are listed below which are mandatory in terms of calling an item as trademark-able.
+Copyright protection cannot be granted for every creative work.
+It must fulfill the various criteria in order to receive a copyright protection.
+Each country has different criteria for providing the copyright protection to the citizens.
+However, some commonly followed criteria are listed below which are mandatory in terms of calling an item as copyrightable.

 The first step for patent search is in-depth understanding of the proposed invention/ idea and identifying the most important features of the particular invention.
 After the features have been identified, the searcher has to list down the most important keywords from the features.
 Keywords are the search terms used for performing a patent search.
 Selecting correct and relevant search terms is very important for removing irrelevant patents from the result.
 Also the search terms should not be very common and should be according to the key features of the proposed invention.
 Identification of synonyms of the keywords should be done for good search results.